dannsam/xenko-docs/manual/game-studio/use-prefabs.md

 <span class="label label-doc-audience">Programmer</span>
 <span class="label label-doc-audience">Designer</span>

-Once you [Create a Prefab](create-and-manage-prefabs.md), you can use it in the Scene:
+After you [create a prefab](create-and-manage-prefabs.md), you can use it in the scene:

 1. Instantiate.
 2. Modify these **Instances**.